sturnberg/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SdsStreamExtra.md

 uid: sdsStreamExtra
 ---

-# Stream Metadata and Tags
+# Stream metadata and tags
 SdsStream metadata is represented as a dictionary of string keys and associated string values.
 It can be used to associate additional information with a stream.
 SdsStream tags are represented as a list of strings.
 Tags can be used to categorize or denote special attributes of streams.